 In late November 2013, the Government of Canada approved the manufacture and export of genetically modified salmon eggs by AquaBounty, Inc. at their production facility at Bay Fortune, PEI.
 This salmon, which the company claims grows faster than wild Atlantic salmon, is the world’s first genetically modified food animal on the market for people to eat.
 The modified salmon contain genetic material from two other species, ocean pout, an eel-like fish, and Chinook salmon.

-Here at Ecology Action Centre and Living Oceans Society, we believe that the approval for manufacture of this GM salmon is unlawful under the Canadian Environmental Protection Act.
-We say the Canadian government failed to properly assess the risks, particularly to wild salmon stocks if this new fish were to escape into the wild.
-In fact, government scientists have acknowledged that these fish could breed with wild salmon.
+Here at Ecology Action Centre and Living Oceans Society, we believe that the approval for manufacture of this GM salmon is unlawful under the Canadian Environmental Protection Act (CEPA).
+We say the Canadian government failed to properly assess the risks, particularly to wild Atlantic salmon, if this new fish were to escape into the wild.
+Government scientists have acknowledged that these fish could breed with wild salmon.

+As such, in 2013, EAC and LOS took the federal government to court, represented by lawyers from Ecojustice.
 The main legal arguments of the case were based on the Canadian Environmental Protection Act.
-They include:
+They included:

 - That the federal Ministers acted unlawfully in purporting to complete an assessment of whether AquAdvantage salmon is toxic or capable of becoming toxic without obtaining all the information required by law;

 - That the Minister of the Environment had no jurisdiction to publish a notice setting out permitted uses, based on an incomplete toxicity assessment of AquAdvantage salmon;

 - Alternatively, the Minister of the Environment failed in her legal duties by permitting unassessed uses of AquAdvantage salmon, such as its grow out in Canada, to proceed.